gsadhas/real-time-parking-occupancy-detection/README.md

 # Real-time parking lot occupancy detection using Deep Learning

-This repo has source code and model files for the modified implementation of [Real-time image-based parking occupancy detection using deep learning, Acharya, D., Yan, W., &amp; Khoshelham, K. 2018](http://ceur-ws.org/Vol-2087/paper5.pdf) work.
+TensorFlow and Keras implementation of [Real-time image-based parking occupancy detection using deep learning, Acharya, D., Yan, W., &amp; Khoshelham, K. 2018](http://ceur-ws.org/Vol-2087/paper5.pdf) work.

 The authors implemented the model using pre-trained VGG network and Support Vector Machines (SVM).
-VGG network is used for feature extractions and SVM is used for classificaition.
-They used PKLot dataset for training and evaluated on custom dataset created by authors.
+VGG network used for feature extractions and SVM used for classificaition.
+Authors used PKLot dataset for model training and evaluated the model on custom dataset created by authors.

-I exprimented with ResNet50 and VGG16 for featre extraction and used SVM and CNN for classification.
-SVM model with ResNet-50 gave better performance of average f1-score compared to all other models.
-The models are trained and evaluated on PKLot dataset.
-Please find the model metrics in the respective notebooks
+I exprimented with different models for featre extraction and classification.
+SVM model with ResNet-50 feature extractor gave better performance of average f1-score compared to all other models.
+PKLot dataset is used to train and evaluate the model.
+Please find the model metrics in the respective notebooks.

+Implemented using,
+- TensorFlow
+- Keras
+- scikit-learn

 ## Notebooks
 Following are the notebooks you can find in the repo,